eviltrout/blog/_posts/2019-07-03-building-home-media-download-server.markdown

 It does not come with RAM.
 You probably want 8GB but [16GB would be nicer](https://www.amazon.ca/gp/product/B01HI14AZ4/ref=as_li_tl?ie=UTF8&camp=15121&creative=330641&creativeASIN=B01HI14AZ4&linkCode=as2&tag=eviltrout-20&linkId=4de6aca646d55011846b09fc74ff78f4).

 You will want a second hard drive for your media in the NUC's 2.5" slot.
 My current build has a 2TB drive but if I was building one today I'd throw in a [5TB 2.5" Drive](https://www.amazon.ca/gp/product/B01M0AADIX/ref=as_li_tl?ie=UTF8&camp=15121&creative=330641&creativeASIN=B01M0AADIX&linkCode=as2&tag=eviltrout-20&linkId=b745f96fce63aedb721290672bfa4991).
-I am not a huge data hoarder so 2TB has lastest me a while but your mileage may vary.
+I am not a huge data hoarder so 2TB has lasted me a while but your mileage may vary.

 ### Installing the OS and Docker